Macy StormSenior Content Creator

 - June 1, 2021

 - Macy is a marketing writer with over five years of experience creating content for dozens of industries including food and beverage, home services, and education.
 She also specializes in creating SEO and PPC content.
 Her work has been featured by Search Engine Journal, HubSpot, Entrepreneur, Clutch, and more.
 In her free time, Macy enjoys trying new crafts and reading comic books.

-On this page, we’ll provide you with a local SEO checklist to help you get started with local SEO.
+On this page, we’ll provide you with the 2024 local SEO checklist to help your business get started with local SEO.
 If you want help completing this SEO checklist for your local business, contact us online or call us today at 888-601-5359 to speak with a strategist about our local SEO packages.

 2. Optimize your title tags

 Title tags are an essential part of SEO.
 They’re the first thing your audience sees in search results when they look for local businesses.
 Your title tag is a preview of your page.